linode/developers/hugo/content/getting-started.md

 Once you're done, you can verify by running the command `hostname`.

-{: .note }
->
+{{< note >}}

-> If you're unfamiliar with Linux, one of the first things you'll need to learn is how to use [nano](/docs/linux-tools/text-editors/nano), a text editor included with most distributions.
+If you're unfamiliar with Linux, one of the first things you'll need to learn is how to use [nano](/docs/linux-tools/text-editors/nano), a text editor included with most distributions.
 To open a file for editing, type `nano file.txt` where "file.txt" is the name of the file you want to create or edit.
 If the file is not in your current working directory, specify the entire file path.
 For example, open the `hosts` file with:

->
->     nano /etc/hosts
+nano /etc/hosts

->
->When you're finished editing, press `Control-X`, then `Y` to save the changes and `Enter` to confirm.
+When you're finished editing, press `Control-X`, then `Y` to save the changes and `Enter` to confirm.

+{{< /note >}}

 For a walkthrough of setting system's hostname and timezone, see the following video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KFd66g4k4i8" frameborder="0" allowfullscreen></iframe>

-{: .note }
->
+{{< note >}}

-> This video was created by [Treehouse](http://www.teamtreehouse.com), which is offering Linode customers a free one month trial.
+This video was created by [Treehouse](http://www.teamtreehouse.com), which is offering Linode customers a free one month trial.
 [Click here](http://teamtreehouse.com/join/free-month?utm_source=linode&utm_medium=partnership&utm_campaign=linode-2013&cid=1124) to start your free trial and start learning web design, web development, and more.

+{{< /note >}}

 ### Arch / CentOS 7 / Debian 8 / Fedora version 18 and above / Ubuntu 15.04 and above